yarnmengnus/tp/docs/DeveloperGuide.md

 ### Visual indicators:

 There can be colour-coding for tasks based on their priority, or tasks that are overdue.
 These visual aids will be helpful in alerting professors to more important, and overdue tasks.

-### Getting help
-1. Showing the list and usage of all command
-    1. Test case: `help`<br>
-    Expected: Show a list of all the command words and the usage for each command.
-1. Showing more detailed usage about a particular command
-    1. Test case: `help add`<br>
-    Expected: Shows the description, parameters and an example of a proper use of the `add` command.
-No change to the list occurs.

-    1. Test case: `help sort_duedate`<br>
-    Expected: Shows the description of the `sort_duedate` command.
-No change to the list occurs.

-### Showing stats
-1. Showing statistics of the whole list
-    1. Test case: `stats`<br>
-    Expected: Shows the completion rate of all tasks in the task list, regardless of filter.